Monthly portfolio brief

 What do we recommend going forward?

-Given these market dynamics, we've recently raised our recommended target for emerging-market stocks to neutral and lowered developed-overseas stocks to underweight.
+Therefore, we’ve recently raised our recommended target for emerging-market stocks to neutral and lowered developed overseas stocks to underweight.

 We’re here for you

-If you don’t have a financial advisor and would like to build an investment strategy grounded in the principles of quality, diversification and a long-term focus, we invite you to meet with an Edward Jones financial advisor.
+If you don’t have a financial advisor and would like to build an investment strategy aligned to your financial goals, we invite you to meet with an Edward Jones financial advisor.

 Strategic portfolio guidance